-There are only a few places in Europe where you can find a place to do this.
+There are only a few places in Europe where you can find a restaurant which does this.
 Fortunately for us folks in London, you can experience this at Dans le Noir.
 No I’m not pulling your leg, this is a genuine restaurant and a very real concept.

 Explain ‘complete darkness’ to me again?